Steve Winwood: The Spencer Davis Group

-At age 14, Winwood (then known as "Stevie" Winwood) joined the Spencer Davis Group along with older brother Muff, who later had success as a record producer, after Davis saw them performing as the Muffy Wood Jazz Band at a Birmingham pub called the Golden Eagle.
-The group made their debut at the Eagle and subsequently had a Monday-night residency there.
+In 1963, Winwood (then known as "Stevie" Winwood) became singer and keyboardist of the Spencer Davis Group, with his older brother Muff Winwood on bass, Spencer Davis on guitar, and Pete York on drums.
+Davis had been impressed by the Winwood brothers after he saw them performing as the Muffy Wood Jazz Band at the Golden Eagle in Birmingham.
+The Spencer Davis Group made their debut at the Eagle and subsequently had a Monday-night residency there.
 Winwood's distinctive high tenor singing voice and vocal style drew comparisons to Ray Charles.

-In 1964, they signed their first recording contract with Island Records.
+In 1964, the Spencer Davis Group signed their first recording contract with Island Records.
 Producer and founder Chris Blackwell later said of Winwood, "He was really the cornerstone of Island Records.
 He's a musical genius and because he was with Island all the other talent really wanted to be with Island."
-The group's first record, a single, was released 10 days after Winwood's 16th birthday.
-The group had their first number one single at the end of 1965, with "Keep on Running"; the money from this success allowed Winwood to buy his own Hammond organ.
-Winwood co-wrote and recorded the chart-topping hits "Gimme Some Lovin'" and "I'm a Man" before leaving the Spencer Davis Group in 1967.
+The group's first single "Dimples" was released 10 days after Winwood's 16th birthday.

+The group had two UK No. 1 singles in late 1965 and early 1966 with "Keep on Running" and "Somebody Help Me"; the money from this success allowed Winwood to buy his own Hammond organ.
+Winwood co-wrote the band's breakthrough hits in America, "Gimme Some Lovin'" and "I'm a Man", both of which went Top 10 in the US and UK in late 1966 and early 1967.
+Winwood left the Spencer Davis Group in April 1967.
-Eric Clapton and Powerhouse

-Winwood joined forces with guitarist Eric Clapton as part of the one-off group Eric Clapton and the Powerhouse.
-Songs were recorded for the Elektra label, but only three tracks made the 1966 compilation album, What's Shakin'.